1986 Major League Baseball postseason: Boston Red Sox (AL) vs. New York Mets (NL)

 This was the fifth meeting between teams from Boston and New York City for a major professional sports championship.
 This previously occurred in two Stanley Cup Finals (1929, 1972) and two previous World Series (1912, 1916) which the Red Sox won against the Giants and Dodgers respectively.
 In what is widely considered to be one of the greatest World Series ever played, the Mets overcame a two-games-to-none series deficit to defeat the Red Sox in seven games, winning their first title since 1969.

-Bruce Hurst pitched eight innings of shutout ball as the Red Sox took Game 1.
-They then blew out the Mets in Game 2 to go up 2–0 in the series headed to Boston.
-The Red Sox looked poised to pull off an improbable upset as they returned to Fenway Park.
-However, the Mets responded - Bob Ojeda pitched seven solid innings as the Mets blew out the Red Sox in Game 3.
+Bruce Hurst pitched eight innings of shutout ball as the Red Sox stole Game 1 on the road.
+In Game 2, the Red Sox offense chased Dwight Gooden from the mound in a blowout win, giving the Red Sox a 2–0 series lead headed to Fenway Park.
+The Red Sox looked poised to pull off an improbable upset, however, the Mets responded.
+Bob Ojeda pitched seven solid innings as the Mets blew out the Red Sox in Game 3.
 In Game 4, the Mets jumped out to a big lead early thanks to a pair of two-run homers from Gary Carter and Lenny Dykstra and maintained it, winning 6–2 to even the series.
-Hurst pitched a complete game for the Red Sox in Game 5 as they won 4–2, now one win away from their first title since 1918.
+Hurst pitched a complete game for the Red Sox in Game 5 as they won 4–2 to take a 3-2 series lead heading back to Queens, now one win away from their first title since 1918.

-Game 6 was the most notable contest of the series, as the Mets rallied from a two run-deficit in the bottom of the tenth inning, despite having two outs and no one on base.
-The Red Sox were twice one strike away from securing the championship, but failed to close out the inning as the Mets won off an error by Boston first baseman Bill Buckner to force a Game 7.
+Game 6 was the most notable contest of the series, as the Mets rallied from a two run-deficit in the bottom of the tenth to tie the game, despite having two outs and no one on base.
+The Red Sox were twice one strike away from securing the championship, but failed to close out the inning as the Mets won off an error by Boston first baseman Bill Buckner to force a seventh game.

-In Game 7, the Red Sox again took an early 3–0 lead; however, the Mets scored 3 runs each in the sixth and seventh innings to take the lead for good.
+In Game 7, the Red Sox again took an early 3–0 lead and were ten outs away from the championship; however, the Mets scored six runs across the sixth and seventh innings to take the lead for good.
 The Red Sox managed to cut the Mets' lead to one in the top of the eighth, however the Mets would score two more runs in the bottom of the inning, and closed out the game in the ninth to secure the title.